 Having a family doesn’t mean you stop working towards those other goals, it just slows you down a bit.
 And that’s totally fine.
 I’ve learned to be ok with the slowness of the process, as long as I’m still moving forward then the speed doesn’t matter.

-I’d love to know, what are you working towards this month?
+Now I’d love to know, what goals are you working towards this month?
 Tell me in the comments!

 And don’t forget to download your adorable goal setting printable!